astral-sh/uv/README.md

 However, uv _does_ support resolving for alternate Python versions via the `--python-version` command line argument.
-For example, if you're running uv on Python 3.9, but want to resolve for Python 3.8, you can run `puffin pip compile --python-version=3.8 requirements.in` to produce a Python 3.8-compatible resolution.
+For example, if you're running uv on Python 3.9, but want to resolve for Python 3.8, you can run `uv pip compile --python-version=3.8 requirements.in` to produce a Python 3.8-compatible resolution.

 ## Platform support